Tennis Serve Speed Calculator

 Why Measure Serve Speed?

-A fast, well-placed serve can change the course of a match.
+A fast, well‑placed serve can change the course of a match.
 Professional players use radar guns to monitor speed, but amateurs often rely on feel alone.
-With this calculator, you can gauge how much pace you generate by timing how long the ball takes to travel from racket to service box.
-Knowing your typical speed helps you set training goals and track progress over time.
+This calculator lets you quantify your pace without specialized equipment.
+By timing how long the ball travels from the racket to the service box, you gain an objective metric that reveals whether your training efforts are paying off.
+Serve speed influences how quickly an opponent must react and how much spin you can impart before the ball reaches them.
+Understanding your baseline allows you to set realistic goals, plan workouts, and track progress.

 How to Time Your Serve

-Use a high-frame-rate video or an assistant with a stopwatch.
-Start timing at the moment of racket impact and stop when the ball lands in the service box.
-The standard distance for a singles court is about 18 meters from baseline to service line, though you can adjust for your exact measurement.
-Timing accuracy is key—ask a friend to help if possible.
+Accurate timing is essential.
+Use a high‑frame‑rate video or an assistant with a stopwatch.
+Start the clock at the moment of racket impact and stop when the ball lands in the service box.
+The standard distance for a singles court is roughly 18 meters from baseline to service line.
+If you serve from a different location—say, practicing against a wall—measure the exact distance and enter it in the form.
+Recording multiple attempts and averaging the times will reduce measurement error.
+Having a friend assist allows you to concentrate on form while they handle the timing.

 Serve Speed Formula